CN3ves/5-/docs/index.md

 3) The chose skill level (affected by common equipment)
 4) Effect and situational modifiers (called effects)
 5) The ever increased strain penalty

+success of 5 and 6 were weak successes (1/2x)
+success of 7-9 were regular successes (1x) success of 10-12 were critical successes (2x)

 **skill fatigue**